ZZ Plant Benefits: Why It’s the Best Low-Maintenance Houseplant

 - Slow growth

-By following these tips and watching your zz plant’s needs, it will thrive.
+By following these tips and watching your ZZ plant’s needs, it will thrive.
 It will purify the air and help reduce stress.
 Also, adjust your watering schedule with the seasons to keep your plant happy all year.

 Soil and Potting Requirements

-The zz plant is easy to care for, thanks to its simple needs.
+The ZZ plant is easy to care for, thanks to its simple needs.
 One important thing is to use soil that drains well.
 A mix made for tropical plants is best, as it has the right nutrients and moisture.

 When picking a pot, make sure it’s a bit bigger than the plant’s roots.
 This helps the plant grow well.